Anointing of the Sick

-In the Sacrament of the Sick, a person who is ill is anointed by a priest with consecrated oil.
+The Priest gives this Sacrament to a person who is ill by anointing him with consecrated oil.
 The purpose and effect of this sacrament is to give comfort and special grace to the person receiving it, including the remission of sins, if necessary.
 The anointing is accompanied by special prayers and blessings.

 Click here for USCCB info